ihuston/python-cf-examples/README.md

 A [shorter version of these notes](./helper-notes.md), which can be used by assistants in the tutorial is also provided.

+### Changes:

+*Update 03/10/2016*: The official CF Python buildpack now includes support for the conda package manager.
+This means there is no need to use a separate community buildpack to run apps using PyData packages.
+The tutorial has been updated to reflect this.

 *Update 23/11/2015*: These sample apps have been updated to use the [new Diego runtime](http://support.run.pivotal.io/entries/105844873-Migrating-Applications-from-DEAs-to-Diego).
 The main difference is that app instances all run on the same port inside different containers.
 The first sample app has been changed to show the instance number rather than the port so that multiple instances can be recognised.